michaelfaulkner/michaelfaulkner/README.md

 - Optimal PDMP dynamics in statistical physics and Bayesian computation.

 ## 🌟🌟  Research group
-- Rachel Kane is working with me and [James Edwards](https://www.plymouth.ac.uk/staff/james-edwards-2) on PDMP sampling in computational quantum field theory.
+- Rachel Kane is working with me and [James Edwards](https://www.plymouth.ac.uk/staff/james-edwards-2) on PDMPs for accelerated worldline sampling in computational quantum mechanics.
 - James Gulliford is working with me and [Gareth Roberts](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/roberts/) on correlated dynamics at the BKT transition and optimal PDMP dynamics at the stat-phys/Bayes-comp interface.

 ## 🤝💼  Vacancies